lkendi/ImageHashSpoofing/README.md

 ## **Features**

--   Supports PNG and JPEG image formats.
+-   Supports PNG and JPEG/JPG image formats.
 -   Ensures output image remains visually identical to the original.
 -   Efficiently computes hashes and modifies image metadata or unused byte space to achieve the desired hash.
 -   Provides side-by-side visualization of the original and modified images.